Skip to content

 About the Concert and Screening Event

 The evening starts with an exclusive screening of Sounds So Sweet (55 minutes).
-After a brief intermission, Emmy Award winning directors Kitty and Jack Norton take the stage for a fun concert set of jug band music, hokum blues, and ragtime jazz from the 1920s and 1930s.
-Director Kitty Norton loves sharing her Jamaican heritage with audiences (Kitty’s uncle is reggae legend Bunny Wailer, from Bob Marley’s band The Wailers).
-During the show, she even demonstrates an early form of Caribbean jug band music called “mento”.
-The talented husband and wife duo bring over a dozen folk instruments for this concert event, including: guitar, steel guitar, banjo, ukulele, washboard, kazoo-a-phone, trumpet, harmonica, rhumba box, bones, spoons, and of course… a jug!
+After a brief intermission, Emmy Award winning director Jack Norton takes the stage for a fun concert set of jug band music, hokum blues, and ragtime jazz from the 1920s and 1930s.
+In between songs, Jack shares stories about the production of the film and some additional history of the artists that made this great music famous.
+In concert, Jack plays the acoustic guitar, steel guitar, ukulele, kazoo-a-phone, harmonica, and of course…a jug!

 Jack’s commitment to you as a presenter is that he will deliver the highest quality show with the most professional and caring service possible.
 His team will work very hard to promote your event as much as we can.
 Jack loves to make himself available to any local newspapers, radio, TV, podcasts, bloggers, telegraphs or pigeon posts (those last two are jokes).
 The point is: it’s always fun spreading the word about your big event, and we are here to help!
 Contact Jack’s publicist Emma at: hello@jacknortonmusic.com or call/text: 818-233-0612.